oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 **ETH_Price = Predictor Variable 1 + Predictor Variable 2 + ... + Predictor Variable n + Error**

-So this is what is being asked.
-The ETH is the sum of a group of features (in Data Science the Predictor Variables are called features).
+So this is what is being asked: ETH_Price is the sum of a group of features (in Data Science the Predictor Variables are called features).

 But... there is a catch.
 The error.
 The error affects the features and hence the prediction.